tex/ssync/README.md

     {ssync, ".*", {git, "git://github.com/tex/ssync.git", "HEAD"}}
 ]}.

-Then, go in the Erlang console of an application you are developing, run `ssync:start().`.
+Then, run `rebar get-deps` for this last time manually, go in the Erlang console of an application you are developing and run `ssync:start().`.

 ## Desktop notifications